 Mold can develop within 24 to 48 hours of a flood, so it’s important to remove wet contents, including carpeting and bedding, as soon as possible.
 Be sure to bring in a professional team to help you remove damaged items and clean them.
 As always, be sure to notify your insurance company before removing items to ensure that you are not affecting your coverage.
 Photograph the water-damaged items including furnishings such as rugs, which may require professional cleaning.
 Large pieces of furniture that are saturated will likely be difficult to dry effectively and will most likely need to be discarded.

 Interested in learning more about insurance claims and water-damage?
-Give us a call to learn more about how we can assist you with your claim!
+Give us a call or check out our resource: https://www.avnergat.com/insurance-claims/water-damage/ !